postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-methods.md

 The following example derives from the previous one and implements all specific template methods instead of just the default ones.
 Note that now the output of iterators is no longer buffered because this new aspect version supports iterator streaming.

-[!metalama-sample ~/code/Metalama.Documentation.SampleCode.AspectFramework/OverrideMethodSpecificTemplateAllKinds.cs name="Specific templates for all kinds of methods"]
+[!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/OverrideMethodSpecificTemplateAllKinds.cs name="Specific templates for all kinds of methods"]

 ### Using specific templates for non-async awaitable or non-yield enumerable methods